Guides

 Typical cost: $15-30 per box (90-day supply often $30-50)

+Yes.
 Contact lens cleaning and disinfecting solution is FSA-eligible.
 If you wear contacts, you're going through several bottles per year.
-Buying a multi-pack before your FSA deadline is an easy way to spend down your balance on something you'd buy anyway.
+Buying a multi-pack before your FSA deadline is a practical way to spend down your balance on something you'd buy anyway.

 Typical cost: $8-15 per bottle, $25-40 for multi-packs

+Yes.
 Night guards for teeth grinding (bruxism) are FSA-eligible — both custom-fitted guards from your dentist ($300-800) and OTC boil-and-bite guards ($20-40).
-If you grind your teeth at night, a custom dental guard is a high-value FSA purchase that protects your teeth and uses up a significant chunk of your balance.
+If you grind your teeth at night, a custom dental guard is a high-value FSA purchase that protects your teeth and uses a significant portion of your balance.

 Typical cost: $20-40 (OTC) / $300-800 (custom)

+Yes.
 Reusable cold therapy wraps, gel ice packs designed for injury recovery, and cold compression systems are FSA-eligible.
 These are commonly used for sports injuries, post-surgery recovery, and chronic joint pain.
-Unlike a bag of frozen peas, purpose-built cold therapy products qualify.
+Purpose-built cold therapy products qualify as medical supplies.

 Typical cost: $15-60

 These 15 items are just the beginning.
-The full list of FSA-eligible expenses includes thousands of products across categories like vision, dental, mental health, medical devices, and more.
+The full list of FSA-eligible expenses under IRS Section 213(d) includes thousands of products across categories like vision, dental, mental health, medical devices, and more.

 If you want to quickly check whether something is eligible, SpendRebel's eligibility search lets you look up any product or service and instantly see if it's FSA or HSA eligible — plus whether you need a prescription or LMN.

-The average American with an FSA forfeits $441 per year.
+According to EBRI research, the average American with an FSA who forfeits funds loses $441 per year.
+Across all FSA holders, an estimated $4.5 billion is forfeited annually.
 That's real money — money you already earned and set aside.
 If you have a remaining balance, go through this list and stock up on items you'd buy anyway.
 Sunscreen, allergy meds, first aid supplies, and contact solution are all things that don't expire quickly and that you'll use throughout the year.

 Need help tracking your balance and spending it wisely?
 SpendRebel sends smart reminders and personalized spending suggestions so nothing goes to waste.
 It's free and takes two minutes.